ckeditor/ckeditor5/packages/ckeditor5-html-embed/docs/features/html-embed.md

 <info-box>
 	We recommend using the official {@link framework/guides/development-tools#ckeditor-5-inspector CKEditor 5 inspector} for development and debugging.
 It will give you tons of useful information about the state of the editor such as internal data structures, selection, commands, and many more.
 </info-box>

-## Related features

-CKEditor 5 supports a wider range of embed and code features, including:

-* {@link features/media-embed Media embed} &ndash; Insert embeddable media such as YouTube or Vimeo videos and tweets into your rich text content.
-* {@link features/code-blocks Code blocks} &ndash; Insert longer, multiline listings of pre-formatted code with a programming language assigned.

 ## Contribute